Mississippi Birth Records Search

 If you are not the person named in the record, you will need to bring legal authorization and proof of your identity as well showing the relationship between you and the subject.

-Types of Mississippi Birth Records
+Types of MS Birth Records

-Mississippi allows only one type of birth certificate to be purchased, and that is a certified copy.
+The state allows only one type of birth certificate to be purchased, and that is a certified copy.
 This is a legal document verifying your identity that you can use to get a driver’s license, passport, apply for government or military work and other legal purposes.

 If after they perform a Mississippi birth records search and cannot locate your file, you will receive a “Not on File” notice.